1941 Utah State Aggies football team

 The 1941 Utah State Aggies football team was an American football team that represented Utah State Agricultural College in the Mountain States Conference (MSC) during the 1941 college football season.
 In their 23rd season under head coach Dick Romney, the Aggies compiled a 0–8 record (0–6 against MSC opponents), finished in last place in the MSC, and were outscored by a total of 153 to 46.

+Utah State was ranked at No. 208 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.